Bombardier Learjet 31

 Key Features for GA Buyers

-• Unmatched Climb Performance: With a climb rate exceeding 5,000 fpm, the Learjet 31 can reach its service ceiling of 51,000 ft faster than almost any other civil aircraft.
-This allows owners to top almost all weather and commercial traffic.
+• Unmatched climb performance.
+With a sea-level climb rate exceeding 5,000 fpm, the Learjet 31 reaches its 51,000 ft service ceiling faster than almost any other civil aircraft, putting it above weather and most commercial traffic on every mission.

 Trade-offs

-• Range Limitations: Unlike the Learjet 35, the 31 lacks tip tanks to preserve the aerodynamic benefits of the Longhorn wing.
-This restricts range to roughly 1,250 nm, making it a short-to-mid-range sprinter rather than a cross-country endurance runner.
+• Range limitations.
+Unlike the Learjet 35/36, the 31 carries no tip tanks (preserving the aerodynamic benefits of the Longhorn wing), so range is restricted to roughly 1,250 nm.
+This is a short-to-mid sprinter, not a cross-country endurance jet.

-• Baggage: External baggage storage is limited compared to newer designs, which can be a constraint for fully loaded trips.
+• Baggage.
+External baggage capacity is constrained compared with newer designs, which becomes a real planning factor on fully loaded trips.

 Technical Specifications